 Lithium Ion (Li-Ion) and lithium-ion-polymer batteries are used by most wireless devices because they are lightweight, contain no toxic materials, and are capable of holding their charge longer than others and can be recharged repeatedly.
 At the same time, these batteries are more sensitive to physical impact than alkaline batteries (used in flashlights) so they need to be treated with care.

-CTIA and the U.S. Consumer Product Safety Commission recommend the following safety steps for consumers:
+The U.S. Consumer Product Safety Commission recommends the following safety tips:

-- Follow battery usage, storage and charging guidelines found in the user’s guide.
+- Adhere to the battery usage, storage and charging guidelines in your device’s user guide;

-CPSC and CTIA also urge consumers to properly dispose of their old batteries and equipment.
-There are many programs around the country that recycle wireless devices and equipment: wireless carriers and retailers, electronics manufacturers, charitable organizations and state and local waste authorities all offer ways to donate or recycle wireless mobile devices and equipment.
+Dispose of your mobile device, battery and/or accessories properly.
+Wireless carriers and retailers, electronics manufacturers, charitable organizations and state and local waste authorities all offer ways to donate or recycle wireless mobile devices and equipment, often for free.